mcantelon/node-elflord/README.md

 Elflord is a standalone or client/server command-line to-do manager.

 Use Elflord as a standalone tool if you spend most of your time in the same place.
-Use it as a client/server application if you roam the land.
+Or use it as a client/server application if you roam the land.
+Elflord's server speaks REST so you can make all manner of things hoot at it.

 ## Installation